 The write timeout in seconds for the MySQL connection to the backend database when user authentication data is fetched.
 Currently MariaDB MaxScale does not write or modify the data in the backend server.
 The default is 2 seconds.

 The number of times an interrupted internal query will be retried.
 The default is to retry the query once.
-This feature was added in MaxScale 2.1.10 and is disabled by default until MaxScale 2.3.0.
+This feature was added in MaxScale 2.1.10 and was disabled by default until MaxScale 2.3.0.

 An interrupted query is any query that is interrupted by a network

 error.
 Connection timeouts are included in network errors and thus is it

 advisable to make sure that the value of

 adequate value.
 Internal queries are only used to retrieve authentication data

 and monitor the servers.